Thomas-Lemoine/cibc_reimbursement_formating/README.md

 Slide "Loss" to Values (Valeurs), and you will have the completed Pivot Table.

+Finally, right click on "No", go to "move" (deplacer) and put it at the bottom.
+Similarly, put "Yes" at the top.

 Save, and send this document to whoever it concerns.